facebook pixel Skip to Main Content

 Benefits of the ISU Robert Noyce Teacher Scholarship Program:

-• Generous Financial Support: Noyce Scholars receive scholarships and stipends that can significantly reduce the cost of their education.
-These funds are designed to help ease the financial burden while students complete their STEM and teaching degree.
-Financial support for Undergraduate Scholars is $16,000 per scholar per year and Graduate Scholars is $24,000 per year plus 9,450 for two summer semesters.
+• Generous Financial Support — Noyce Scholars receive scholarships and stipends that can significantly reduce the cost of their education.
+These funds are designed to help ease the financial burden while students complete their STEM and teaching degrees.
+Financial support for Undergraduate Scholars is $16,000 per scholar, per year.
+Financial support for Graduate Scholars is $24,000 per year plus $9,450 for two summer semesters.
 Noyce Interns will be provided a stipend of $2,000 per intern year to support their exploration and commitment to STEM teaching.
-Noyce Interns are encouraged to apply to become Noyce Scholars after they reach their junior year.
+Noyce Interns are encouraged to apply to become Noyce Scholars after reaching their junior year.

-• Hands-On Teaching Experience: Gain practical classroom experience in high-need school districts, working alongside experienced educators and mentors who will guide your journey.
+• Hands-On Teaching Experience — Gain practical experience in high-need school district classrooms working alongside experienced educators and mentors who will guide your journey.

 Eligibility Criteria